-\paragraph{Baselines} To evaluate the gain in user value after implementing the prototype, we provide two baselines: a keyword search (i.e., exact term match) and BM25.
+After implementing the prototype, we provided two baselines to evaluate how user utility changed: a keyword search (i.e., exact term match) and BM25.
 The keyword search is a default SQL-based search from the logging system with which the domain users are familiar.
 BM25 represents a standard baseline used in IR.

-For the experiments, we implement a more flexible version of the keyword search.
-We lowercase both text to index and search queries, and remove punctuation and stopwords.
-We retrieve a document if at least one term from a query is found.
-The documents are ranked by the decreasing number of overlapping terms and then by a timestamp of the records.

-Our implementation of BM25 normalizes German text records and accommodates local domain setup.
-We remove punctuation, and lowercase and lemmatize the text.
-We retrieve documents if cosine similarity is higher than 0.15, and rank the documents using it and by timestamp.

-We implement an optional context expansion in both baselines to evaluate its impact on handling the domain-specific language (see \Cref{sec:preproc}).
+We implemented a more flexible version of the keyword search for the experiments.
+A document was retrieved if at least one term from a query was found.
+The documents were ranked by the decreasing number of overlapping terms and then by a timestamp of the records.
+For BM25, we normalized German text records and accommodated local domain setup with lemmatizing and removing stopwords.
+We retrieved documents if cosine similarity was higher than 0.15 and ranked them using it and a document's timestamp.
+We implemented an optional context expansion in both baselines to evaluate its impact on handling the domain-specific language (see \Cref{sec:preproc}).

-\paragraph{Metrics} We evaluated the accuracy of the prototype at top $N$ records with precision-oriented metrics, i.e., precision $P$@N, and metrics for ranking quality, i.e., mean average precision $mAP$@N \citep{LiuOezsu2009}, mean reciprocal rank $MRR$ \citep{radev-etal-2002-evaluating} and normalized discounted cumulative gain $nDCG$@N \citep{jaervelin2002cumulated}.
-In our experiments, we calculate metrics for the top 5 and 20 records.
-The combined relevance scores in the test dataset are used in computing $nDCG$@N.
+We evaluated the accuracy of the prototype at top $N$ records with precision-oriented metrics, i.e., precision $P$@N, and metrics for ranking quality, i.e., mean average precision $mAP$@N \citep{LiuOezsu2009}, mean reciprocal rank $MRR$ \citep{radev-etal-2002-evaluating} and normalized discounted cumulative gain $nDCG$@N \citep{jaervelin2002cumulated}.
+The metrics were calculated for the top 5 and 20 records in our experiments.
+The combined relevance scores in the test dataset were used to compute $nDCG$@N.

-\paragraph{Results} \Cref{tab:eval_results} reports evaluation results of the proposed prototype and its baselines.
-Our prototype outperforms all baselines, but even BM25 shows significant performance improvement compared to the original search method in the logging system.
+\Cref{tab:eval_results} reports the proposed prototype's evaluation results and baselines.
+Our prototype outperformed all baselines, but even BM25 showed significant performance improvement compared to the original search method in the logging system.
 Compared to the keyword search, BM25 showed 3-4 times higher values in all metrics, whereas the semantic search improved evaluation by 5-10 times.